naxxfish/pfinterface/README.md

 will set MemorySlot hello to be 123.

 It will return the same format as you would with a GET, except obviously it will have set the value first :)

-You need to allow the memoryslot to be settable in the config.js file, by adding an array to config.pathfinder.settableSlots, e.g.

-    config.pathfinder = {
-    	'user' : 'PFInterface',
-    	'password' : 'PFInterface',
-    	'host' : '127.0.0.1',
-    	'port' : 9500,
-    	'settableSlots' : [
-    		"hello",
-    		"test",
-    		"123"
-    	]
-    }

 ### Credits
 So far, all done by me (Chris)